Morganatic marriage: Edward VIII and Wallis Simpson

 The new King's firm view, that the Duchess should not be given a royal title, was shared by Queen Mary and George's wife, Queen Elizabeth.
 The Duchess bitterly resented the denial of the royal title and the refusal of the Duke's relatives to accept her as part of the family.
 In the early days of George VI's reign the Duke telephoned daily, importuning for money and urging that the Duchess be granted the style of Royal Highness, until the harassed King ordered that the calls not be put through.
 However, within the household of the Duke and Duchess, the style "Her Royal Highness" was used by those who were close to the couple.

 Morganatic vs. invalid

-The Royal Marriages Act of 1772 made it illegal for all persons born into the British royal family to marry without the permission of the sovereign, and any marriage contracted without the sovereign's consent was considered invalid.
+The Royal Marriages Act 1772 made it illegal for all persons born into the British royal family to marry without the permission of the sovereign, and any marriage contracted without the sovereign's consent was considered invalid.
 This led to several prominent cases of British princes who had gone through marriage ceremonies, and who cohabited with their partners as if married, but whose relationships were not legally recognised.
 As a result, their partners and children (which would be considered illegitimate) held no titles, and had no succession rights.
 This differs from morganatic marriages, which are considered legally valid.